Once in my teenage Catholic days a question popped in my mind.

 Why did God take Enoch and Jeremiah?

-These two incidents in the Old Testament may well lead us to ask why God took Enoch and Jeremiah away to heaven.
+Indeed, why did these two incidents in the Old Testament happened?
+Why did God take Enoch and Jeremiah away to heaven.

-I also believe that these two incidents happened as a means of proving the future assumption of our Blessed Mother Mary to heaven.
+These two incidents could not deny the truth of the assumption of our Blessed Mother Mary to heaven.

-For if Enoch and Elijah were taken up to heaven because they were good servants of God, how much more of Mary who is the Mother of God and who have done so much to fulfill God’s plan of salvation for mankind.
+For if Enoch and Elijah were taken up to heaven because they were good servants of God, how much more for Mary who has so pleased God because of Her obedience.
+But most of all, how much more for her who is the Mother of God, and who have done so much to fulfill God’s plan of salvation for mankind.

 The Assumption of Mary also prefigures the future of mankind, which is that of resurrection after physical death on earth, and thereafter, assumption to heaven.